17. Variance Reduction

 Notably, the max_realizations attribute is adjusted to the number of batches, such that all iterations are used to refine the weight window parameters.

 With the WeightWindowGenerator instance added to the Settings, the rest of the problem can be defined as normal.
 When running, note that the second iteration and beyond may be several orders of magnitude slower than the first.
-As the weight windows are applied in each iteration, particles may be agressively split, resulting in a large number of secondary (split) particles being generated per initial source particle.
+As the weight windows are applied in each iteration, particles may be aggressively split, resulting in a large number of secondary (split) particles being generated per initial source particle.
 This is not necessarily a bad thing, as the split particles are much more efficient at exploring low flux regions of phase space as compared to initial particles.
 Thus, even though the reported “particles/second” metric of OpenMC may be much lower when generating (or just applying) weight windows as compared to analog MC, it typically leads to an overall improvement in the figure of merit accounting for the reduction in the variance.

 Warning